-In addition to their native coin, BitGreen Mobile is a mobile-first wallet where users can discover greener opportunities as well as connect with partners to earn and spend rewards in BitGreen.
+BitGreen Mobile is a mobile-first wallet where users can discover greener opportunities as well as connect with partners to earn and spend rewards in BitGreen.
 As BitGreen writes on its website, “The world is full of inspiring individuals looking to heal our home, push back against global warming and injustice, and help shape a brighter future.”
 If they can manage to achieve a mere fraction of their lofty goals, then the world will be that much greener as a result.

 Bram Cohen, inventor of BitTorrent, set up the Chia Network in 2017.
 A blockchain and smart transaction platform, Chia allows its users to take advantage of available hard drive space to run the decentralized network.
 Rather than proof-of-work (such as Bitcoin), the Chia Network relies on Proof of Space and Time, which means that users who store a certain amount of data over a certain period of time can earn Chia’s token XCH (itself a response to the extreme energy use required to mine cryptocurrencies).

+Chia is also designed to be more accessible to individual users than other cryptocurrencies.
+Unlike Bitcoin, which requires specialized mining equipment to be profitable, Chia can be farmed using a standard computer with a hard drive.
+This has led to concerns about the potential for hard drive shortages as more users begin farming Chia.
 Ahead of its May 2021 launch, Chinese coin miners hedged their bets on the then-new cryptocurrency, resulting in hard drive shortages and price surges.
 Shortages were also reported in Vietnam, with drive manufacturer Seagate having to modify their production to meet demand.